-0-50 0-50 LCP Copy Opt ion: Function: [0] No сору [1] All to LCP Copies all parameters in all set-ups from the frequency converter memory to the LCP memory.
-For service purposes it is recommended to copy all parameters to the LCP after commissioning.
-[2] All from LCP Copies all parameters in all set-ups from the LCP memory to the frequency converter memory.
+0- 0-50 LCP Copy Op otion: Function: [0] No сору [1] All to LCP Copies all parameters in all set-ups from the adjustable frequency drive memory to the LCP memory.
+For service purposes, it is recommended to copy all parameters to the LCP after commissioning.
+[2] All from LCP Copies all parameters in all set-ups from the LCP memory to the adjustable frequency drive memory.
 [3] Size indep. from LCP Copies only the parameters that are independent of the motor size.
-The latter selection can be used to programme several frequency converters with the same function without disturbing motor data which are already set.
+The latter selection can be used to program several adjustable frequency drives with the same function without disturbing motor data that are already set.

-0-51 Set-up Copy Opt ion: Function: [0] No copy No function [1] Copy from setup 1 Copy from setup 1 to setup 2.
-[2] Copy from setup 2 Copy from setup 2 to setup 1.
-[9] Copy from Factory setup Copy factory setting to programming setup (chosen in 0-11 Programming Set-up ).
+0-: 0-51 Set-up Copy O otion: Function: [0] No сору No function [1] Copy from setup Copy from set-up 1 to set-up 2.
+[2] Copy from setup 2 Copy from set-up 2 to set-up 1.
+[9] Copy from Factory setup Copy factory setting to programming set- up (chosen in 0-11 Programming Set-up).

-3.1.6 0-6\ Password
+3.1.6 0-6 Password